subhojit777/imag/README.md

 # imag

-Imag is a CLI PIM suite with a nice API-ish commandline interface, so you can integrate it in your tools of coice (Editor, MUA, RSS reader, etc etc).
+Imag is a CLI PIM suite with a nice API-ish commandline interface, so you can integrate it in your tools of choice (Editor, MUA, RSS reader, etc etc).

 ## Goal